 A Little Bit of History from Flugplatz Brand

-Before it was called Flugplatz Brand, this air base was called Fliegerhorst Briesen, and it was used for supply purposes.
-During the Second World War, this airfield was used as training grounds for Flieger-Ausbildungs-Regiments 82.
-There was a grass runway, and this made turned the area into a landing site but no flying units were stationed there, but this would change soon.
+Before it was called Flugplatz Brand, this air base was called Fliegerhorst Briesen and was used for supply purposes.
+This airfield was used as training grounds for Flieger-Ausbildungs-Regiments 82 during the Second World War.
+There was a grass runway, which turned the area into a landing site, but no flying units were stationed there.
+However, this would change soon.

 What to see and photograph at Flugplatz Brand

-Every time that I go to an abandoned place like this military base, I like to try to find a sports court or gymnasium.
-For me, these places are one of the most interesting ones when they’re abandoned because they used to be filled with life.
+Whenever I go to an abandoned place like this military base, I try to find a sports court or gymnasium.
+For me, these places are one of the most interesting ones when abandoned because they used to be filled with life.
 Now, when they are abandoned, they turn into something completely different.

-This one at Flugplatz Brand looked fantastic covered in snow.
-The roof had caved some time ago, and it was one of my favorite places to take pictures there.
-There were even some paintings on the walls from the time the Soviet soldiers were stationed there.
+This one at Flugplatz Brand looked fantastic, covered in snow.
+The roof had caved some time ago, and it was one of my favorite places to take pictures.
+Some paintings from when the Soviet soldiers were stationed there were on the walls.

 Flugplatz Brand: Abandoned Barracks and Bunkers Close to Berlin